August 5, 2016

 In addition to the growing need for those with a higher education master's, the positions that graduates are qualified for cover an abundance of areas, allowing personal interests to intersect with their professional goals in higher education.

-"Institutional departments best suited for students completing this program include academic affairs, student affairs, admissions and recruitment, registrar's office, faculty training and development, institutional research and development, bursar's office, human resources and marketing," Tanguay said.
+"Institutional departments best suited for students completing this program include academic affairs, student affairs, admission and recruitment, registrar's office, faculty training and development, institutional research and development, bursar's office, human resources and marketing," Tanguay said.

 With a well-rounded curriculum that positions students for success at the post-secondary level, the higher education administration graduate programs at SNHU prepare graduates to lead the educational journey today's college population demands.